EricGebhart/flickr-fetcher/README.md

 capable of that should also be capable of fulfilling the original request without adding complexity.

-Add an option to update now, or just increase the update frequency should be sufficient.
+Add an option to update now, or just an increase in the update frequency should be sufficient.
 And if we really want this thing to be a feed, turn the fetcher, worker and server components into micro-services and let them run.
 Maybe with multiple workers sharing the resizing efforts.

 And if not, or that we really don't care to collect all that, ok.
-Add a roll off feature that removes older images that aren't flagged for saving in their meta-data files.
+Perhaps we add a roll off feature that removes older images that aren't flagged for saving in their meta-data files.
 Another feature - save tags.
 Let the database component take care of that.

 Granted the UI would become more complex, with the option to view different sized files or generate new sizes.
 But then we'll want filtering and searching and what not, so this project might as well provide a solid foundation for future growth.
 The difference in code is not great.
-The difference in architecture from a server that fetchs and displays is.
+The difference in architecture from a server that fetchs and displays images is.

  *The request is for this*
  * Fetch images when asked